Cyber Crime can have a devastating effect on your personal or business life.

 - National Crime Agency Cyber Crime Unit

-The PSNI Cyber Crime Centre (CCC) is part of C2 Serious Crime Branch, Specialist Investigation Unit led by D/Supt.
-John McVea.
-The unit is currently located at PSNI Knocknagoney Belfast and is staffed by Detectives with specialist technical and forensic capability and Detectives who are experienced and knowledgeable concerning the investigation of cyber crime.
+The PSNI Cyber Crime Centre (CCC) is part of C2 Serious Crime Branch, Specialist Investigation Unit led by Temp D/Supt.
+Michael Harvey.
+The unit is currently located at Lislea Drive and is staffed by Detectives with specialist technical and forensic capability and Detectives who are experienced and knowledgeable concerning the investigation of cyber crime.